holohup/can_do/README.md

     "password": "shmalexei"
 }
 ```
-If everythin went ok and the password was not too short and didn't look at all like the username, you'll get the user registration confirmation:
+If everything went **OK** and the password was not too short and didn't look at all like the username, you'll get the user registration confirmation:
 ```json
 {
     "email": "",